Frequently Asked Questions

 - Food and drink. - We do not provide food, though tea and coffee are available.
 Do bring whatever you want and do cook aboard.
 Our galley or kitchen has a fridge [with icebox], gas cooker, hot water and a large worktop - BUT no microwave onbard.
 All manner of crockery, cutlery, glasses and cooking utensils are available (we do expect you to do your own washing-up).

-- Drink and drink!! - Responsible social drinking is perfectly acceptable (and some boaters would say compulsory!).
+- Alcohol - Responsible social drinking is perfectly acceptable.
 Drunkenness is, however, completely unacceptable and uncontrolled behaviour would risk the premature discontinuation of the trip.
 Recreational drugs of any other kind are not permitted on board.
 Smoking tobacco is permitted only out of doors – i.e. nowhere inside the boat, regardless of the prevailing weather conditions.

 - Limited mobility? - Because Tarp is an ex-working boat and was converted for use as community boat 30 years ago, the basic layout is not suitable for anyone unable to negotiate a few steps up and down without assistance.
 Unfortunately so she is not suitable for most wheelchair-users unless very agile and/or your companions will assist you fully.